ReInHerit/digital-hub/content/news/2023-02-13-promo-video-of-the-gamification-reinherit-toolkit-apps-for-museums.md

 ---
 `youtube: https://youtu.be/GHgBIRXqKK8`

-Are you interested in enhancing museum visitors' experience and engaging them with collections in a unique way?  **Face-Fit** and **Strike a Pose** may be the solutions you are looking for.
-These innovative applications combine **gamification and personalization** to provide a new way for visitors to engage with art.
-By allowing visitors to replicate famous portraits and transfer their own face and pose onto the artwork, Face-Fit and Strike a Pose provide a fun and **interactive experience** for visitors of all ages.
-The apps also provide information on the replicated artworks, adding an educational aspect to the experience.
-A gamification approach to the museum experience, encouraging visitors to interact with the art in a new way.
-The application is available on both mobile devices and installations, making it easily accessible for visitors.\
+> *Are you interested in enhancing museum visitors' experience and engaging them with collections in a unique way?*

+If the answer is yes, **Face-Fit** and **Strike a Pose** are the solutions you are looking for.
+These innovative applications combine **gamification** and **personalization** offering a new way for visitors to engage with art.
+By allowing visitors to replicate famous portraits and transfer their own face and pose onto the [](<>)artwork, Face-Fit and Strike a Pose provide a fun and **interactive experience** for visitors of all ages.

-\
+The apps also provide information on replicated artworks, adding an educational aspect to the experience.
+This is an approach to the museum experience based on gamification, encouraging visitors to interact with art in a new way.

+The applications are available both on mobile devices and installations, making them easily accessible for visitors.

-Two innovative AI/CV based apps honored with a **Best Demo Honorable Mention at the ACM Multimedia 2022 conference,** recognizing its potential to enhance the museum experience.
-Consider incorporating this technology into your museum to engage visitors and provide a memorable experience.
+The two innovative AI/CV based apps were honored with a B**est Demo Honorable Mention at the ACM Multimedia 2022** conference, recognizing their potential to enhance museum experience.

+Watch the promo video on YouTube and consider incorporating this technology into your museum to engage visitors and offer them a memorable experience: [](https://youtu.be/GHgBIRXqKK8?fbclid=IwAR2lJd2TpLZgRbKBF_IP2nmozG9ruiHr9jOIe316aXbL0UnSknyHl8P1Auc)

-**Descriptions and free application codes will soon be available in Reinherit's Digital Hub!
-Stay Tuned!**
+Descriptions and free application codes will soon be available in the Digital Hub!